u224/typed-map/README.md

 map.set(key, 10);

 // Return type of the `get` method will be
-// inferred automatically by the given key. const value = map.get(key);
+// inferred automatically as a string. const value = map.get(key);
 ```